Latest News

 Fuel costs are increasing, so airlines are reducing their prices and cutting back on their outlook.

-In recent days, jet fuel prices have risen from $85 to $90 per barrel up to $150 to $200 per barrel for an industry that accounts for as much as a quarter in operating costs.
+In recent days, jet?fuel costs have increased from $85 to $90 per barrel to $150 to $200 per barrel for an industry that accounts for as much as a quarter its operating expenses.

 Here is an alphabetical list of the ways airlines are responding to this issue: